 Hyperbaric Oxygen Therapy

-The Northwest Hospital Wound Care & Hyperbaric Center is home to two, state-of-the-art hyperbaric oxygen therapy chambers, a powerful tool in helping treat patients with stubborn, non-healing wounds.
+The Northwest Hospital Wound Care & Hyperbaric Center is home to two state-of-the-art hyperbaric oxygen therapy chambers, a powerful tool in helping treat patients with stubborn, non-healing wounds.

 The hyperbaric oxygen chambers create a 100% oxygen environment, which has been proven to help accelerate the healing of many types of wounds and soft tissue injuries.
-Oxygen helps the body form new blood vessels, to serve areas that have been injured or may be affected by circulation disorders such as peripheral arterial insufficiency or diabetes.
+Oxygen helps the body form new blood vessels to serve areas that have been injured or may be affected by circulation disorders such as peripheral arterial insufficiency or diabetes.

-Hyperbaric oxygen therapy allows the bodyís natural, oxygen-dependent healing process to work more efficiently and can speed up the healing of wounds that have so far resisted conventional healing therapies.
+Hyperbaric oxygen therapy allows the bodyís natural, oxygen-dependent healing process to work more efficiently and can speed up the healing of wounds that have resisted conventional healing therapies.
 Conditions treated with hyperbaric oxygen therapy include: